ConsistencyVC/ConsistencyVC-voive-conversion/README.md

 <!-- 科研好累。 -->

-# Inference with the pre-trained models
+# Inference with the pre-trained models (use WEO as example)

+Generate the WEO of the source speech in [src](https://github.com/ConsistencyVC/ConsistencyVC-voive-conversion/blob/467ed5e632b2b328d01c87cb73e92b26b36deb05/whisperconvert_exp.py#L39C1-L39C1) by preprocess_ppg.py.

+Copy the root of the reference speech to [tgt](https://github.com/ConsistencyVC/ConsistencyVC-voive-conversion/blob/467ed5e632b2b328d01c87cb73e92b26b36deb05/whisperconvert_exp.py#L47)

-Use whisperconvert_exp.py to achieve voice conversion using weo as content information.
+Use whisperconvert_exp.py to achieve voice conversion using WEO as content information.

-Use ppgemoconvert_exp.py to achieve voice conversion using ppg as content information.
+For ConsistencyEVC, Use ppgemoconvert_exp.py to achieve voice conversion using ppg as content information.

 # Train models by your dataset